 This is the way it is now.
 New bases are opened and some old ones close down.
 Some drift away to sea as they are built on part of an ice shelf which breaks off and becomes an iceberg.

 The answer to the question "Who lives there" is "no-one".
 Antarctica is occupied by visitors only.
 Thousands in the summer and hundreds in the winter.
-All of them on various scientific bases
+Many of them on various scientific bases but also lots of tourists in the summer.

 The Antarctic Convergence (also known as the Antarctic Polar Front) marks the true outer edge of Antarctica.